openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Moderator** - User responsible for accepting, editing or rejecting an item in order to progress it through a workflow.

-**Moodle™** - Third-party system that can be integrated with EQUELLA to deliver online content.
+**Moodle™** - Third-party system that can be integrated with openEQUELLA to deliver online content.
 Often referred to as an LMS, CMS or VLE.

 **Move** - Item administration operation allowing an item to be transferred to a different collection.
 A preferred schema transform can be applied to the moved item if required.